moroshko/beepy/README.md

 ## TODO

-- Add Beepy header/logo to pages
+- When logged out and visiting the home page, redirect to login
 - Write helper function to ensure that the email is a string: const { email } = searchParams ?? {};